Jmcglobal/Devops_test/README.md

 ## Create a secret resource on kubernetes default namespace

-Create a secret resource on default name space
+Create a secret resource on default name space, encode every value to base64 format, either using cli or third party tool

 ```
 apiVersion: v1